|Study day at venue|

 - Accountability and documentation

-Assessment is by written exam on day 2 followed by an oral text, and completion of their competency book within three months of the course.
+Assessment is by written exam on day 2 followed by an oral test, and completion of their competency book within three months of the course.